hassansuhaib/100-days-of-code/log.md

 - Learned how to setup a whole project using babel and webpack
 - Learned how to import modules in this scenario using npm install
 - Learned how to use multiple html files in this scenario

+### Day 76: April 28, 2020.

+**Today's Progress:**
+- Did some coding in C to solve PSet5 of CS50
+- Converted my notes app into a better version that uses modules
+- Learned how to further refactor the code into a better one.